Skip to content

 @Test(expected = ElectionsException.class)

-public void calculateSeats3() {
+public void calculSieges3() {

 // all 25 lists will have the same number of votes (4%)

-// with a 5% electoral threshold
+// with an electoral threshold of 5%

 // temporary